aron0093/ANN_weather-prediction/README.md

 # ANN_weather_prediction

 Historical weather data from Basel is used to predict the amount of *Short wave radiation* on a hourly basis.
 The data covers 1863 days from 07/2013 to 07/2018.
-The model is tested on data from 07/2012 to 07/2013.
+The model is tested on data from 07/2012 to 07/2013. *Currently, this model is not useful as it only predicts for the day, the input variable values were measured.*

 The input variables used were,